 Use a resolvable host name and a static IP address for all nodes.

-All nodes must be powered on and accessible during backup.
+All nodes must be in the same power state and accessible during backup.

 Back up the entire VM.
 You must back up all VMDK files that are part of the virtual appliance.

-Do not stop the cluster while performing the backup.
+Do not change the state of the cluster while the backups are in progress.

 Verify that the following prerequisites are met for the vCenter server where vRealize Operations Manager is deployed.